devinguevara/stargazers/README.md

 #### Ali Khan
 1. I spent around 8 hours working on this project.
 I create the visualization module and integration test for it.

+#### Elena Jauregui
+1. I spend around 20 hours working on this project.
+I created the augment and ml_stargazer modules, as well as their test files and .yml files.
+I assisted in the planning and coordination of this project.